modscripps/mixsea/HOW_TO_RELEASE.md

      Internal Changes
      ~~~~~~~~~~~~~~~~
      ```
-15. Commit your changes and push to master again:
+15. Commit your changes and push to main again:
       ```
       git commit -am 'New whatsnew section'
-      git push upstream master
+      git push upstream main
       ```
-    You're done pushing to master!
+    You're done pushing to main!
 16. Issue the release on GitHub.
 Click on "Draft a new release" at https://github.com/modscripps/mixsea/releases.
 Type in the version number, but don't bother to describe it -- we maintain that on the docs instead.